 The IISL (India Index Services and Products) owns the firm.

 Since 2009, the NIFTY benchmarks organizations based on the free-float market capitalization method.
 The concepts measure the index while excluding the shares withheld by the investors and traders.
 The method considers the alterations in the index and corporate actions like rights and stock splits.

 The NIFTY index lists only high liquid stocks.
-The liquidity of the stocks is analysed based on impact cost, which is the cost a stock seller or buyer incurs during the transaction.
-So according to the index, the impact cost of the stock must be less than 0.5 % for a trade of around 10 crores.
+The liquidity of the shares is analyzed based on impact cost, which is the cost of a stock seller or buyer incurs during the transaction.
+So, according to the index, the cost of the stock must be less than 0.5 % for a trade of around ten crores.

-As NIFTY only considers the companies enlisted under the NSE when the index is calculated, the firms listed under foreign exchanges will not be considered.
+As NIFTY only considers the companies enlisted under the NSE when the index is calculated, the firms listed under foreign exchanges will not be found.

 Facilities provided by NSE

-- The benchmark index called NIFTY 50 depicts the 50 most liquid and frequent traded companies in the country.
-This is used by investors for deciding the best shares to invest.
+- The benchmark index, called NIFTY 50 depicts the 50 most liquid and frequently traded companies in the country.
+Investors use this to decide the best shares to invest in.